 Illiquid Investments Risk.
 The Fund may invest up to an aggregate amount of 15% of its net assets in illiquid investments.
 An illiquid investment is any investment that the Fund reasonably expects cannot be sold or disposed of in current market conditions in seven calendar days or less without significantly changing the market value of the investment.
 To the extent the Fund holds illiquid investments, the illiquid investments may reduce the returns of the Fund because the Fund may be unable to transact at advantageous times or prices.
 An investment may be illiquid due to, among other things, the reduced number and capacity of traditional market participants to make a market in securities or instruments or the lack of an active market for such securities or instruments.
 To the extent that the Fund invests in securities or instruments with substantial market and/or credit risk, the Fund will tend to have increased exposure to the risks associated with illiquid investments.
 Liquid investments may become illiquid after purchase by the Fund, particularly during periods of market turmoil.
 There can be no assurance that a security or instrument that is deemed to be liquid when purchased will continue to be liquid for as long as it is held by the Fund, and any security or instrument held by the Fund may be deemed an illiquid investment pursuant to the Fund's liquidity risk management program.
 Illiquid investments may be harder to value, especially in changing markets.
-Although the Fund primarily seeks to redeem shares of the Fund on an in-kind basis, if the Fund is forced to sell underlying investments at reduced prices or under unfavorable conditions to meet redemption requests or for other cash needs, the Fund may suffer a loss.
+If the Fund is forced to sell underlying investments at reduced prices or under unfavorable conditions to meet redemption requests or for other cash needs, the Fund may suffer a loss.
 This may be magnified in a rising interest rate environment or other circumstances where redemptions from the Fund may be greater than normal.
 Other market participants may be attempting to liquidate holdings at the same time as the Fund, causing increased supply of the Fund's underlying investments in the market and contributing to illiquid investments risk and downward pricing pressure.
 During periods of market volatility, liquidity in the market for the Fund's shares may be impacted by the liquidity in the market for the underlying securities or instruments held by the Fund, which could lead to the Fund's shares trading at a premium or discount to the Fund's NAV.

 Income Risk.
-The Fund's income may decline if yields fall because the Fund or the Underlying Fund may hold a significant portion of short duration securities and/or securities that have floating or variable interest rates that do not benefit from the hedges entered into by the Fund.
+The Fund's income may decline if yields fall because the Fund or the Underlying Fund may hold a significant portion of short duration securities and/or securities that have floating or variable interest rates.
 The Fund's income may decline because the Fund or the Underlying Fund invests in lower yielding bonds as bonds in its portfolio mature, are near maturity or are called, or when the Fund or the Underlying Fund needs to purchase additional bonds.
-Hedges entered into by the Fund may not be effective to hedge inflationary risk and, in this case, the income of the Fund may fall because both the securities of the Fund drop in value and the value of the futures and swaps held by the Fund decline.